zenvdeluca/net_healer/README.md

 - critical - more than [x] Attack Reports received for /32 target(s)
 - under_attack - more than critical :)

-Each FNM ban = 1 NET HEALER /32 target report
+Each FNM ban = 1 NET HEALER /32 target report<br>
-Lower the ban time, faster NET HEALER advance it stages Suggested FNM ban time: 30 seconds (from cleared to warning 90 seconds)
+Lower the ban time, faster NET HEALER advance it stages<br>
+Suggested FNM ban time: 30 seconds (from cleared to warning 90 seconds)

 ## Actions